The Realities of War

 That fall, just over 30,000 volunteers became trained men and were deployed to Britain, then France on to the front lines.
 This first contingent of 32,000 soldiers made up the 1st Division of the Canadian Expeditionary Force (CEF).

 Additional men were recruited thereafter and became part of the second, third, and fourth divisions of the Canadian Expeditionary Force (CEF).
-A fifth was planned for.
+A fifth division was planned for, but was never created.

 THE SECOND BATTLE OF YPRES